LarryLightmen/My-Django-Template/README.md

 # My-Django-Template
-A template of my customized django when starting several of my projects.
+A template of my customized django when starting several of my online apps.